XYLiu0413/SemanticTrack/README.md

 Detailed implementation steps and specifics of our method can be found in the following document:

-- **[docs/ImplementationDetails.pdf](docs/ImplementationDetails.pdf)**: This PDF outlines the comprehensive details of the implementation, including architecture design, data preprocessing, and training strategies.
+- **[docs/ImplementationDetails.pdf](docs/ImplementationDetails.pdf)**: This PDF outlines the comprehensive details of the experimental facilities.

 ## Results